habitat-sh/kubernetes-the-hab-way/README.md

 vagrant destroy -f && ./scripts/setup
 ```

-can be used to setup everything from scratch with a single command.
-Setup will
+The above command can be used to setup everything from scratch with a single
-take several minutes.
-Use the [smoke test](#smoke-test) to verify things work
+command.
+Setup will take several minutes.
+Use the [smoke test](#smoke-test) to
-correctly.
+verify things work correctly.

-## Setup
+## Step-by-step Setup

 ### Virtual machines